Rajlaxmisingh/CareBot---Medical-AI-Assistant/README.md

-# CAREBOT AI Diagnostic System#
+# CAREBOT AI Diagnostic System
 ## Introduction
 CAREBOT is an advanced AI-powered system designed to enhance healthcare diagnostics and treatment processes.
 It integrates symptom analysis, prescription checking, and specialist recommendations into a single platform, leveraging artificial intelligence to provide accurate, efficient, and personalized medical care.

 ## Features
+### Symptom Analysis###
-### Symptom Analysis: Utilizes AI models to analyze user-inputted symptoms and suggest potential diagnoses.
+Utilizes AI models to analyze user-inputted symptoms and suggest potential diagnoses.
+### Prescription Checker
-### Prescription Checker: Incorporates a Large Language Model to ensure prescriptions are safe and appropriate, checking for drug interactions and patient-specific contraindications.
+Incorporates a Large Language Model to ensure prescriptions are safe and appropriate, checking for drug interactions and patient-specific contraindications.
+### Specialist Recommendation
-### Specialist Recommendation: Offers tailored specialist referrals based on detailed analysis of doctor performance, availability, and patient needs.
+Offers tailored specialist referrals based on detailed analysis of doctor performance, availability, and patient needs.

 ## Technologies Used
 Python for backend development.